gvwilson/teachtogether.tech/_lessons/motivation.md

   Thursday's deadline if they kept doing things the way they always have.

 It is even easier to demotivate people online than in person, but there are now evidence-based strategies for dealing with this.
-[[Ford2016](#CITE)] found that five barriers to contribution on [Stack Overflow](https://stackoverflow.com/) are seen as significantly more problematic by women than men: lack of awareness of site features, feeling unqualified to answer questions, intimidating community size, discomfort interacting with or relying on strangers, and the perception that they shouldn't be slacking (i.e., the feeling that searching for things online wasn't "real work").
+[[Ford2016](#CITE)] found that five barriers to contribution on [Stack Overflow][stack-overflow] are seen as significantly more problematic by women than men: lack of awareness of site features, feeling unqualified to answer questions, intimidating community size, discomfort interacting with or relying on strangers, and the perception that they shouldn't be slacking (i.e., the feeling that searching for things online wasn't "real work").
 Fear of negative feedback didn't quite make this list, but would have been the next one added if the authors weren't quite so strict about their statistical cutoffs.
 All of these factors can and should be addressed in both in-person and online settings using methods like those in [s:motivation-inclusivity](#SECTION), and doing so improves outcomes for everyone [[Sved2016](#CITE)].